Nusrat Bhutto: Personal life, illness and death

+Besides her native Persian, Bhutto was fluent in Urdu and Sindhi.
 Nusrat met Zulfikar Ali Bhutto in Karachi where they later got married on 8 September 1951.
 She was Zulfikar Ali Bhutto's second wife, and they had four children together: Benazir, Murtaza, Sanam and Shahnawaz.
 With the exception of Sanam, she outlived her children.
-Benazir's widower and Nusrat's son-in-law Asif Ali Zardari was the President of Pakistan from 9 September 2008 till 8 September 2013.
+Benazir's widower and Nusrat's son-in-law Asif Ali Zardari was the President of Pakistan from 9 September 2008 to 8 September 2013 and from March 2024 to the present.